-It is a pinnacle stage within the collection of facilities which includes the Vodafone Events Centre and the Sir Noel Robinson Conference Centre.
+It is a pinnacle stage within the collection of facilities which includes the Due Drop Events Centre and the Sir Noel Robinson Conference Centre.

-The white water park is developed and operated on behalf of the community by Second Nature Charitable Trust which reinvests the corporate dollars into educational and community programmes – building a stronger community and everybody wins.
+The white water park is developed and operated on behalf of the community by Waka Pacific Trust which reinvests the corporate dollars into educational and community programmes – building a stronger community and everybody wins.

-Second Nature Charitable Trust inherently believes in ‘achieve’.
+Waka Pacific Trust inherently believes in ‘achieve’.
 We are driven to achieve meaningful difference for our community, evidenced through a culture of setting goals every day, following through and putting power where we want it.
-A culture where achieving can become ‘second nature.’

-Our Trust’s facilities and programmes are designed and delivered to share and instil this culture into the youth of the wider community, so that setting goals, following through and achieving can become their ‘second nature’ too.
+Our Trust’s facilities and programmes are designed and delivered to share and instil this culture into the youth of the wider community so that setting goals, following through and achieving.

-To learn more about our mission and work, download our Community Good Report 2017 and click here.
+To learn more about our mission and work, download our Community Good Report 2023 click here.

 Vector Wero Whitewater Park was developed using best practice in the world.